Josh-Wickens/djangos-restaurant/README.md

 # [Click here to see deployed project](https://djangos-restaurant.herokuapp.com/)

-Djangos Restaurant is a full-stack framwork project built using Django, Python, HTML, CSS and Javascript.
-The website is built for the purpose of Djangos restaurant goers being able to access the website to see the menu and sign in to be able to book tabels at the restaurant, read and manage their bookings.
+Djangos Restaurant is a full-stack framework project built using Django, Bootstrap, Python, HTML, CSS and Javascript.
+The website is built for the purpose of Djangos restaurant goers being able to access the website to see the menu and sign in to be able to book tables at the restaurant, read, edit and delete their bookings.

 ![Responsive image of Djangos Restaurant website](https://res.cloudinary.com/wickster/image/upload/v1667150103/am_i_reponsive_hmau9x.png)